Alabama case that could limit Voting Rights Act heard at U.S. Supreme Court - NewsBreak

 Another elections case set to be heard at the U.S. Supreme Court this year, Moore v.
 Harper , is about the newly drawn maps for North Carolina’s 14 congressional seats.
 The North Carolina Supreme Court found the maps violated the state’s constitution because of gerrymandering.
 State Republicans argue that the U.S. Constitution’s Elections Clause gives state legislatures the ability to define congressional districts without the checks and balances of the state constitutions or courts.

-The post Alabama case that could limit Voting Rights Act heard at U.S. Supreme Court appeared first on Florida Phoenix .
+The post Alabama case that could limit Voting Rights Act heard at U.S. Supreme Court appeared first on Wisconsin Examiner .

 Comments / 0